-Pursuant to the provisions of Section 136(1) of the Act, the financial statements are being sent to the Members and others entitled thereto, excluding the information on employees particulars specified under Rule 5(2) & (3) of the Rules.
-The same are available on the website of the Company viz. www.dlf.in and for inspection by the Members at the Registered Office of the Company during business hours on working days of the Company up to the date of the ensuing Annual General Meeting.
-Any Member interested in obtaining a copy thereof may write to the Company Secretary.
+The information required pursuant to Section 197(12) of the Act read with Rule 5(2) & (3) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014, as amended (the Rules) in respect of employees of the Company drawing remuneration in excess of the limits set-out in the said Rules, is annexed to this Report.
+Pursuant to the provisions of Section 136(1) of the Act, the Financial Statements are being sent to entitled members and others, excluding the information on employees particulars specified under Rule 5(2) & (3).
+The same are available on the website of the Company viz. www.dlf.in and also for inspection by members at the Registered Office/ Corporate Office of the Company up to the date of the ensuing Annual General Meeting (AGM).
+Any member interested in obtaining such information may write to the Company Secretary.

-Employee Stock Option Scheme (ESOS)
+Employee Stock Option Scheme

 Listing at Stock Exchanges

-Management Discussion & Analysis Report
+Management Discussion and Analysis Report

 Corporate Governance Report

-The Corporate Governance Report, as stipulated under Regulation 17 to 27 & 46(2) and paragraphs C, D and E of Schedule V to the Listing Regulations, forms part of this Report.
+The Corporate Governance Report, as stipulated under Regulations 17 to 27 & 46(2) and paragraphs C, D and E of Schedule V to the Listing Regulations forms part of this Report.

 Directors Responsibility Statement

-In terms of provisions of Section 134(5) of the Act, your Directors confirm that: (i) in the preparation of the annual accounts, the applicable accounting standards had been followed along with proper explanation relating to material departures; (ii) they have selected such accounting policies and applied them consistently and made judgments and estimates that are reasonable and prudent so as to give a true and fair view of the state of affairs of the Company as at 31 March 2017 and the profit and loss of the Company for that period; (iii) they have taken proper and sufficient care for the maintenance of adequate accounting records in accordance with the provisions of this Act for safeguarding the assets of the Company and for preventing and detecting fraud and other irregularities; (iv) they have prepared the annual accounts on a going concern basis; (v) they have laid down internal financial controls to be followed by the Company and that such internal financial controls are adequate and were operating effectively; and (vi) they have devised proper systems to ensure compliance with the provisions of all applicable laws and that such systems were adequate and operating effectively.
+In terms of provisions of Section 134(5) of the Act, your Directors confirm that: (i) in the preparation of the annual accounts, the applicable accounting standards had been followed along with proper explanation relating to material departures; (ii) they have selected such accounting policies and applied them consistently and made judgments and estimates that are reasonable and prudent, so as to give a true and fair view of the state of affairs of the Company as at 31 March 2019 and the profit and loss of the Company for that period; (iii) they have taken proper and sufficient care for the maintenance of adequate accounting records in accordance with the provisions of this Act for safeguarding the assets of the Company and for preventing and detecting fraud and other irregularities; (iv) they have prepared the annual accounts on a going concern basis; (v) they have laid down internal financial controls to be followed by the Company and that such internal financial controls are adequate and were operating effectively; and (vi) they have devised proper systems to ensure compliance with the provisions of all applicable laws and that such systems were adequate and operating effectively.

 Board and its Committees